awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 [`kasp_numeric()`](https://awkena.github.io/panGenomeBreedr/reference/kasp_numeric.md)
 function converts the output of the [`proc_kasp()`](https://awkena.github.io/panGenomeBreedr/reference/proc_kasp.md) function into a numeric format (Table 15).
-The re-coding to numeric function into a numeric format (Table 15).
 The re-coding to numeric format is done as follows: